Thunbergia grandiflora

 Thunbergia grandiflora is an evergreen vine in the family Acanthaceae.
-It is native to China, India, Nepal, Bangladesh, Indochina and Myanmar and widely naturalised elsewhere.
+It is native to southeast Asia, particularly Indochina, and is widely naturalised elsewhere.
 Common names include Bengal clockvine, Bengal trumpet, blue skyflower, blue thunbergia, blue trumpetvine, clockvine, skyflower and skyvine.
+The specific epithet grandiflora means "large-flowered".

 Description

 Plants may grow to about 20 metres in height and have a long root system with a deep tap root, that can be as large as a small car.
-The stalked, opposite leaves, which have a rough surface, are quite variable in shape.
-They may be triangular or ovate and the margins may be toothed, lobed or entire.
-Length is up to 200 mm and width is up to 60 mm, which are typically smaller than the very similar T. laurifolia.
+The stems are green, pubescent and quadrangular when young, becoming brown, rounded and woody with age.